Link light rail

 By Spencer Kelty

-The UW light rail station, located next to Husky Stadium on Montlake Boulevard Northeast, connects the UW, by way of light rail trains, to stops throughout the Seattle and Sea-Tac area.
+On March 19, 2016, the UW welcomed a long-awaited light rail station next to Husky Stadium.
+The stop connects the UW, by way of underground light rail trains, to stops throughout the Seattle and Sea-Tac area.

 The Husky Stadium station is easily accessible for UW students.
 Located just a short walk from Drumheller Fountain, and with access from the Burke Gilman Trail, the station is pedestrian friendly and includes a walking bridge across Montlake Boulevard.